Rigger’s Essential Roles and Responsibilities:

 Direct the operation of cranes and similar equipment and plan for clearance and safety factors

-Move gangways and scaffolding at varying heights and surfaces
+Traverse and negotiate gangways and scaffolding at varying heights

-Ascend and work at heights up to forty feet
+Ascend and work at heights up to 40 feet.

 Abide by all safety rules, company and shipyard practices